eth-events/readthedocs/api/endpoints/index.rst

 Index endpoints
 ===============

-When interacting with the eth.events API, the base URL structure is always as follows:
+When interacting with the anyblock.tools API, the base URL structure is always as follows:

 /*$technology*/*$blockchain*/*$network*/*$interface*/...